 INANE “happens” because folks who are involved step up to volunteer!
 In INANE’s early years, the focus was on the annual conference which provided an opportunity for Editors and others involved in publishing nursing literature could share ideas and learn about the latest issues in publishing.
 Our past conferences page provides a historical record of the many people who have made our conferences possible.
-Below is a brief history of workgroups that have formed over the years, and acknowledgement of the people who have been involved in this work.
-The workgroups shown below are the Internet Resources workgroup, the Annual Awards committees, the Podcast project, White Paper Project, International connections initiative, and the Future of Nursing Initiative.
+Below is a brief history of workgroups that were formed prior to 2014, and acknowledgement of the people who have been involved in this work.
+Below is an overview of the early workgroups; details are given on pages shown on the sub-menu for this page.

 When the internet, email and the world wide web evolved, the possibilities for networking multiplied immensely!
 Our first web site and email list was developed by Judith Lewis, and hosted at Virginia Commonwealth University.
 Later, Shirley Smoyak assumed responsibility for both the web site and the email list, hosting both at Rutgers University.
 In 2009, a group of volunteers presented a proposal to move both the web site and the Yahoo list to independent hosting services that INANE volunteers could directly manage, and the Internet Resources Workgroup was formed!

 Our first logo for the new independent web site was designed by Roey Kirk, FACHE, a friend and colleague of Suzanne Smith.
 Below is a summary of those who have volunteered for the Internet Services workgroup since 2009.

 The founding members of the group, who served through 2012, were Peggy Chinn, Suzanne Smith, Kathy Schoonover-Shoffner, Vallire Hooper, Judith Lewis, Leslie Nicoll, Linda Thede, Mona Shattell, Jan Fulton, Margaret Freda and Wendy Budin.